 Pet articles by our team keep you current with issues about your pet's care and health.

 We have recently (January 22, 2018) learned about an outbreak of Canine Influenza (H3N2) in Central California.
 There have been 97 cases in these California communities.
-The outbreak stretches from the San Jose area to San Francisco.
+The outbreak stretches from Reno to the San Jose area and into parts of the San Francisco Bay Area.
+There is a dog in Grants Pass, Oregon that was diagnosed also.
+This dog had travelled from Reno.

 Yes, there is a vaccine that can be given to dogs.
 The Oregon Veterinary Medical Association (OVMA) and the Oregon State Public Health Veterinarian recommend proactive vaccination of at-risk dogs for Canine Influenza Virus to protect these canine patients and to prevent a possible outbreak in our communities.